marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 Marpit has the theming system to allow designing everything of slides by CSS.

 The old Marp had the _limited_ theming system and required deep diving to internal for customization: Build system, [Sass], the logic of Marp app, and so on.
+So we had to create a brand-new theming system for easy customization of theme with only general CSS knowledge.

 Marpit's it only requires a pure CSS, and no additional knowledges!
-You have only to focus styling HTML.
+You have only to focus styling HTML semantic elements.

-In addition, Marpit has the pixel-perfect slide system.
+In addition, Marpit has the pixel-perfect slide system like PowerPoint and Keynote.
 Theme creator never needs to worry about the responsive layout, and could provide design exactly as the author wanted with less effort.

 [theme css]: https://marpit.marp.app/theme-css
 [sass]: https://sass-lang.com/

-### [Inline SVG slide]: for many advantages
+### [Inline SVG slide]&nbsp;(Experimental)

 Our unique idea is wrapping each slides by inline SVG.

-Currently, this feature has implemented as experimental feature because of the strange rendering in some browsers.
-However, it makes many advantages.
+It might feel a bit strange, but makes many advantages.

 - Supports pixel-perfect scaling via style definition and **realizes Zero-JS slide deck**.
 - Isolates Markdown contents and prevents that injected DOM by Marpit's advanced feature breaks design defined in theme CSS.

 Thanks to the power of SVG, we can keep a framework simple and maintainable.
+[Marp Core] is based on inline SVG slide by default.

 [inline svg slide]: https://marpit.marp.app/inline-svg

 ## Marp Core

 **[Marp Core]** is a base converter for our projects extended from Marpit.
+In short, it is a battery-included Marpit.

 Marpit only has bare essential features, so it might have not enough to start writing your deck.
 Marp Core provides the practical syntax, additional features, and built-in themes.
-In short, it is a battery-included Marpit.

 Many of the features are based on the old desktop app, and have improved to be suitable to Marpit.
 Of course, we added the new features for creating more beautiful deck.